 Kiecolt-Glaser also said: "The literature suggests that behavioural matters, such as negativity or aggression might be the best predictors of divorce, but we found that the best predictors of all were hormone levels.
 The data show that women, in particular, register much higher levels of stress hormones, like epinephrine, than men do, in times of conflict.
 These higher levels of stress hormones do not go away.
 They stay elevated during more routine interaction, and are even elevated at night, when they are sleeping.
 It's not genetic, as far as we can tell.
 It looks like it is simply a reaction to the presence of the spouse."

 Bottom line -- your body and that pit in your stomach is talking to you.
 Listen to the little voice inside you.
-Often, when you don't miss the clues and red flags, you will know you've made a decision you can live with by the sense of peace within you.
+You don't want to miss the clues and red flags that could be in your relationship.

 Source: The study findings were presented at the 22nd annual scientific session of the Society of Behavioral Medicine, in Seattle, Washington, March 23, 2001.